John Socman

 John Socman is an opera in three acts by George Lloyd to a libretto by William Lloyd (the composer’s father).
 It was first performed by the Carl Rosa Opera Company at the Bristol Hippodrome, England on 15 May 1951.
-The work was one of three operatic commissions to mark the Festival of Britain (the others being The Pilgrim’s Progress and Billy Budd).
+The work was one of three operatic commissions to mark the Festival of Britain (the others being Ralph Vaughan Williams's The Pilgrim’s Progress and Benjamin Britten's Billy Budd).

 Lloyd, who had suffered shellshock while serving in the Royal Marines during the Second World War, had a breakdown after writing John Socman, and abandoned composition for twenty years.

 Annette Phillips, director of Carl Rosa commented that George Lloyd was chosen for the 1951 Festival commission given the talent he had shown in his two previous operas, but that for financial reasons John Socman could not remain in the repertory, despite an enthusiastic reception from audiences.
 The producer was Dennis Arundell, and a single performance followed in Northern Ireland.

 The vocal score was published in 1951.
 A complete studio recording from Manchester was broadcast by BBC Radio 3 on 7 February 1982, conducted by Edward Downes.